ninjaarara/Sura-MusicBot/README.md

     <img src="https://img.shields.io/discord/811542332678996008?color=7289DA&label=Support&logo=discord&style=for-the-badge" alt="Discord">
 </a>

-# Vocard Bot
+# Sura Bot
-Vocard is a highly customizable Discord music bot, designed to deliver a user-friendly experience.
+Sura is a highly customizable Discord music bot, designed to deliver a user-friendly experience.
 It offers support for a wide range of streaming platforms including Youtube, Soundcloud, Spotify, Twitch, and more.

 ## Features
 * Fast song loading